top of page

 GM Older People’s Network Administrative Support Worker

 I am the GMOPN Admin Support worker.
-I will be responsible for keeping the website up-to-date, compiling newsletters, supporting in meetings and general admin tasks and duties. here to answer any enquiries you have about the network and also look after our twitter account.
+I am responsible for compiling newsletters, supporting in meetings and general admin tasks and duties.
+I'm here to answer any enquiries you have about the network.

 Contact Details: